 Starr is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Starr citizens is a little higher than the average for US cities and towns: 22.64% of adults in Starr have at least a bachelor's degree.
+The population of Starr overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Starr, 22.64% have at least a bachelor's degree.

 The per capita income in Starr in 2022 was $19,397, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $77,588 for a family of four.
 However, Starr contains both very wealthy and poor people as well.